Madonna unveils renegade, romantic sides in new album 'Rebel Heart'

-NEW YORK (Reuters) - Madonna proves her staying power as a creative force and an enduring pop icon with her new album, “Rebel Heart,” her 13th studio release that also shows her renegade and softer sides.
+NEW YORK, March 9 (Reuters) - Madonna proves her staying power as a creative force and an enduring pop icon with her new album, “Rebel Heart,” her 13th studio release that also shows her renegade and softer sides.

 It is a revealing portrait of the Material Girl, showing the Grammy-winning singer as a trail-blazer and provocateur but also someone who is sensitive, reflective and outsider.